pbinkley/microcopying_1940/index.markdown

 assumed by this Continuation Committee when it becomes established, when it becomes fully organized, when it has surrounded itself with the necessary sub-committees?
 A committee of course can't operate without machinery.
-The best machinery is probably provided by institutions, institutions which function and <span style="page" id="page222">[p.222]</span> exist, like the Library of Congress, like the New York Public, like other libraries.
+The best machinery is probably provided by institutions, institutions which function and <span class="page" id="page222">[p.222]</span> exist, like the Library of Congress, like the New York Public, like other libraries.
 What are your views with regard to the agency of coordination and of direction and of planning for this work of selection?</p>